0

 • pulling sensation,

-• pains and
+• pain and

-• increased sensitivity to sunlight.
+• sensitivity to sunlight.

 • Isolate, inactivate or destroy foreign elements.

-• Eliminate cell debris.
+• Eliminate cellular debris.